Progressive Visual Prompt Learning with Contrastive Feature Re-formation

 \subsection{Contrastive Feature Re-formation}

-An overview of our approach is shown in Figure \ref{fig:overview}.
 When adapting pre-trained models to downstream tasks through prompt learning, the risk of \textit{generalization deterioration} is a prevalent concern, exemplified by the notable performance drop observed in models like CoOp when testing on unseen classes after training compared to zero-shot CLIP.
-One possible reason found by \cite{ProGrad} is the improper learning for prompts.
-Using the cross entropy loss Eq. (\ref{eq.CELoss}) \textit{alone} may make the model forget the pre-trained general knowledge and focus on some specific downstream data suboptimally.
-To this end, Zhu \etal~ \cite{ProGrad} use the predicted logits of zero-shot CLIP to regularize the gradient direction when optimizing the prompts.
-However, the overemphasis on zero-shot CLIP predictions may lead to an insufficient learning of downstream knowledge and therefore an inferior performance.
-Motivated by \cite{ProGrad} and knowledge distillation \cite{Knowledge_Distillation1,Knowledge_Distillation2}, we address this forgetting problem by leveraging the pre-trained information from zero-shot CLIP and specifically design a new training strategy, as Contrastive Feature Re-formation, for visual prompt learning.
-Instead of preserving the zero-shot CLIP predictions as utilized in~\citep{ProGrad}, we maintain the model generalizability under the guidance of the pre-trained image feature distribution on \textit{feature space}.
+One possible reason, as identified by~\citep{ProGrad}, is the improper learning of prompts.
+Relying \textit{solely} on the cross-entropy loss (Eq.~\ref{eq.CELoss}) during the learning process may lead the model to forget pre-trained general knowledge and sub-optimally focus on specific downstream data, consequently compromising the inherited generalization ability from the pre-trained model.
+Motivated by the insights of \citep{ProGrad} and knowledge distillation methods ~\citep{Knowledge_Distillation1, Knowledge_Distillation2}, we address this forgetting problem by leveraging the pre-trained information from zero-shot CLIP and specifically design a new training strategy, Contrastive Feature Re-formation, for visual prompt learning.
+Different from preserving the zero-shot CLIP predictions as utilized in~\citep{ProGrad}, we maintain the model's generalizability under the guidance of the pre-trained image feature distribution on \textit{feature space}.
 As the randomly initialized prompts in visual modality cause a significant shift in the pre-trained features, the diversity of the prompted features may be reduced after training and be less distinguishable to the text encoder.
-Realizing that overcoming this problem could be more effective in alleviating the generalization deterioration, we introduce a new training strategy as Contrastive Feature Re-formation to re-formate the shifted features to constitute a similar distribution as the pre-trained CLIP: let $f$, $f_{\mathbf{p}}$ be the pre-trained and prompted image encoder, and $\{x_i\}^M_{i=1}$ represents a mini-batch of $M$ images.
-We constrain the tuned and pre-trained features of the same image $x_i$ to be close while the different ones to be distant.
-Therefore, the reformating loss is defined as
+Realizing that overcoming this problem could be more effective in alleviating the generalization deterioration, we introduce a new training strategy as Contrastive Feature Re-formation to re-formate the shifted features to constitute a similar distribution to pre-trained CLIP.
+Let $f$, $f_{\mathbf{p}}$ be the pre-trained and prompted image encoder, and $\{x_i\}^M_{i=1}$ represents a mini-batch of $M$ images.
+Contrastive feature re-formation constrains the prompted and pre-trained features of the same image $x_i$ to be close and the different ones to be distant.
+Therefore, the reformatting loss as $Loss_{Ref}$ is defined as

-Combining with the $Loss_{ce}$ in Eq. (\ref{eq.CELoss}), the total training loss can be formulated as :
+Combining with the conventional cross entropy loss in Eq.~\ref{eq.CELoss}, the total training loss can be formulated as :

 where $\lambda\in [0,1]$ is a hyper-parameter to adjust the weight of the $Loss_{Ref}$ during training.